tradingstrategy-ai/docs/source/learn/posts/portfolio-construction/portfolio-construction-model.rst

 What is Trading Strategy Framework?
 -----------------------------------

-The Trading Strategy Framework is a :term:`Python` based software development library to develop :term:`automated trading strategies <automated trading strategy>` for :term:`decentralised finance` markets.
+The Trading Strategy Framework is a :term:`Python`-based software development framework to develop :term:`automated trading strategies <automated trading strategy>` for :term:`decentralised finance` markets.